 Selected Front Light Height

-The recommended minimum height HFL,rec is the maximum value of the heights calculated before.
-With this value, all requirement stated before in this chapter are fulfilled.
+The recommended minimum height HFL,rec is the maximum value of the minimum heights calculated above.
+With this value, all requirements stated before in this chapter are fulfilled.

 However, a different value for the height may be chosen, which is called HFL,sel.